cspotcode/git-stacked-prs/README.md

 It will (interactively) do all the necessary merging/rebasing and pushing for all branches in the DAG.

+It can also create and manage github PRs.
+If you change the config file, it can update the upstream branch for each PR.
+From the example above, if `pr-stack/1` is merged to `main`, then you want to change the upstream of `pr-stack/2`'s PR to `main`.

 Quick-reference of commands:

 ```shell